-Fig. \ref{r771_vsDens.fig}c shows a representative result, with parameters chosen to correspond to the experiment (cavity-exciton detuning 1 meV, cavity decay rate 0.2 meV, exciton binding energy 12 meV, normal-mode splitting 12 meV).
-We use a pump-dependent effective electron temperature to account for pump-induced heating, $T[ {\rm K} ]=40+50 n_p a_B^{2}$ ($T$ models the dynamic equilibrium between high-energy pump and e-h pair recombination).
-The results are rather insensitive to the exact input parameters; qualitatively similar results for fixed temperature are shown in the Supplementary Information.
+Figure~\ref{r771_vsDens.fig}(c) shows a representative theoretical result, with parameters chosen to correspond to the experiment (cavity-exciton detuning 1 meV, cavity decay rate 0.2 meV, exciton binding energy 12 meV, normal-mode splitting 12 meV).
+We use a pump-dependent effective electron temperature to account for pump-induced heating, $T[ {\rm K} ]=40+50 n_p a_B^{2}$ ($T$ models the dynamic equilibrium between high-energy pump and $e$-$h$ pair recombination).
+The results are rather insensitive to the exact input parameters; qualitatively similar results for fixed temperature are shown in Ref.~\cite{sm}.

-The results reproduce all observed experimental features with excellent quantitative agreement.
-For the TM exciton, we obtain a blue-shift accompanied by strong band gap renormalization.
-At $n_p\sim 0.1 n_{Mott}$, the exciton merges with the renormalized band gap and dissociates, which corresponds well to the observed disappearance of the exciton resonance into band-edge absorption.
+The results reproduce all observed experimental features with excellent agreement.
+For the TM exciton, we obtain a blueshift accompanied by strong band gap renormalization.
+At $n_p\sim 0.1 n_\mathrm{Mott}$, the exciton merges with the renormalized band gap and dissociates, which corresponds well to the observed disappearance of the exciton resonance into band-edge absorption.
 Further increasing density, we obtain gain due to population inversion, in agreement with the measured gain in TM field.

-Gain in the TM field implies directly gain in the TE field.
+Gain in the TM field implies direct gain in the TE field.
 This is because the equations for the TE and TM interband polarization differ only in that they contain different light field amplitudes.
 The Coulomb interaction terms as well as the distribution functions that enter the equations, for example as the inversion or Pauli blocking factor, are the same.
-Therefore, TE lasing is expected as the polariton resonance enters the gain region, as is observed experimentally (Fig. \ref{r771_vsDens.fig}b).
+Therefore, TE lasing is expected as the polariton resonance enters the gain region, as is observed experimentally [Fig.~\ref{r771_vsDens.fig}(b)].